sebnitu/BaseWeb/docs/docs/elements/base.md

 order: 1
 ---

-Some general styles and global resets are defined here.
-This is where we store any styles that effect the `<body>` or `<html>` elements, set HTML5 elements to display as block and output our global modifier classes.
+Global base styles are applied here.
+This is where we store any styles that effect the `<body>` or `<html>` elements, set the default box layout model, make HTML5 elements to display as block, output the grid system and global modifier classes.

 ```scss
 // Remove margins and padding from HTML and Body elements